Hurricane Erin churns up dangerous waves and closes beaches along US East Coast

 Off Massachusetts, Nantucket Island could see waves of more than 10 feet (3 meters) later this week.
 But the biggest threat is along the barrier islands of North Carolina’s Outer Banks where evacuations have been ordered.

-Erin has become an unusually large and deceptively worrisome storm while moving through the Caribbean, with its tropical storm winds stretching 230 miles (370 kilometers) from its core.
+Erin has become an unusually large and deceptively worrisome storm, with its tropical storm winds stretching 230 miles (370 kilometers) from its core.
 Forecasters expect it will grow larger in size as it moves through the Atlantic and curls north.

 It continued to lash the Turks and Caicos Islands on Tuesday, where government services were suspended a day earlier and residents were ordered to stay home, along with parts of the Bahamas before its expected turn toward Bermuda and the U.S.